-We currently generate a substantial portion of our revenues from our live video service.
+We currently generate a substantial majority of our revenues from our live video service.
 We may not be able to continue to grow or continue to achieve profitability from such service.

-In September 2015, we launched our live video service with a virtual items-based revenue model whereby users can enjoy live performances and interact with the broadcasters for free, and have the option of purchasing in-show virtual items.
-We have achieved initial success for this service, which contributed US\$1.2 million and US\$376.9 million, or 0.9% and 68.1% of our net revenues in 2015 and 2016, respectively.
+In September 2015, we launched our live video service with a virtual items-based revenue model, whereby users can enjoy live performances and interact with the broadcasters for free, and have the option of purchasing in-show virtual items.
+We have achieved initial success for this service, which contributed US\$376.9 million and US\$1,102.6 million to, or 68.1% and 83.6% of, our net revenues in 2016 and 2017, respectively.
 While we plan to continue to invest significantly in expanding our live video service, we may not be able to continue to achieve the level of profitability based on the virtual items-based revenue model, as we have relatively little experience in operating such service.
 In addition, popular broadcasters may cease to use our service and we may be unable to attract new talents that can attract users or cause such users to increase the amount of time spent on our platform or the amount of money spent on in-show virtual items.